seoyoungh/seoyoungh.github.io/_news/announcement_4.md

 inline: true
 ---

-A full research paper, titled "TimeKit: A Time-series Forecasting-based Upgrade Kit for Collaborative Filtering," is accepted at BigData 2022.
+A full research paper, titled "TimeKit: A Time-series Forecasting-based Upgrade Kit for Collaborative Filtering," is accepted at IEEE BigData 2022.